 How many days should I count on the mountain?
 The ascent usually takes two days, and the descent occurs on the 2nd or 3rd day.

 - Day 1: the first day is for reaching the high mountain hut Erzherzog Johann Hut.
 (5 - 6 hours)

 - Day 2: the peak attack follows at the beginning of the next day (2 hours)

-- Day 3: if you don't want to go back to the valley right away, you can extend the climb and spend another night in one of the huts on the way back.
+- Day 3: if you don't want to return to the valley immediately, you can extend the climb and spend another night in one of the huts on the way back.

 - Adequate mental and physical fitness and experience